IshitaTakeshi/TruthFinder/README.md

 TRUTHFINDER can estimate:

 * Trustworthiness of information providers (e.g. websites)
-* Confidence of information which are claimed as facts by websites.
+* Confidence of information which are claimed as facts by these information providers.

 # Usage
-As an example, consider that list of theorems and the names of the dircoverers are provided by some websites and we estimate the trustworthiness both of the websites and the provided information.
+As an example, consider that list of theorems and the names of the dircoverers are provided by multiple websites and we estimate the trustworthiness both of the websites and the provided information.

 | website (information provider) | fact (discoverer) |      object (theorem) |
 |:-------------------------------|:------------------|:----------------------|